-The Roth Endowment provides project support for one American Fulbrighter working in Norway every year.
+The Roth Endowment granted awards to two American Fulbrighters in Norway this year.

 For a complete list of recipients of project support for work in Norway, please consult Norwegian Project Alumni.